back to top

 LDR

 This post is about LDR.
-An electronic component used to build light sensors, if you build with or without microcontrollers, robots; you can biuld light sensors with this component.
+An electronic component used to build light sensors.
+If you build with or without microcontrollers, you can build light sensors with this component.

 How it works?

-LDR is the abbreviation from Light Dependent Resistor, nothing more than a resistor which change it resistance with variation of light intensity which receive.
-When more light receive, lower the resistance and vice-versa.
+LDR is the abbreviation for Light Dependent Resistor, nothing more than a resistor whose resistance varies with variation of light intensity received.
+When more light is received, the resistance is lower and vice versa.
 The LDR’s characteristic curve is a negative exponential.

 The equation of LDR’s characteristic curve.